A co-production between Shakespeare’s Globe and The Royal Opera

 L’Ormindo is a comic and moving tale of the loves and betrayals of princes, its miraculous plot twists spurred on over three acts by the forces of Destiny, Love and Luck.

-The inaugural season of the Sam Wanamaker Playhouse is the perfect occasion for a ground-breaking collaboration with The Royal Opera.
-Francesco Cavalli’s opera L’Ormindo was first staged in Venice in 1644 at the Teatro San Cassiano, a perfect match in time and scale for this new venture.
-The intimate nature of the work performed by nine singers and an orchestra of eight in the intimacy of the theatre will provide a rare experience of Baroque opera, and a level of authenticity that promises to be richly revealing as well as rewarding.
+Franceso Cavalli's opera L'Ormindo was first staged in Venice in 1644 at the Teatro San Cassiano, a perfect match in time and scale for this new venture.
+The intimate nature of the work performed by nine singers and eight musicians in the intimacy of the theatre provides a rare experience of Baroque opera.

 Kasper Holten, Director of The Royal Opera, directs a production that draws on the theatrical conventions in London at the time, with music under the direction of Christian Curnyn, one of the most soughtafter Baroque specialists of today.
 And as the opera will be performed in English, this is a rare opportunity to discover not only the immediacy of a stage world of jealous lovers, elopement and the intervention of Fortune and Destiny but also the unique qualities of Baroque opera itself.